km3337/km3337.github.io/xp-portfolio/README.md

 Components are stored outside of the app folder.
 I want to use app for routing purposes only.

 ## TODO:
-- add hover function to XpCard from framer motion.
+- add hover function to XpCard from framer motion. :done:
 - create "ParallaxText" Headers to use to decorate sections
 - Add ImageResize for mobile/tablet
 - create const file for mapping of portfolio cards